Great Northern War: 1700: Denmark, Riga and Narva

-Frederik IV of Denmark–Norway directed his first attack against Sweden's ally Holstein-Gottorp.
+Frederik IV of Denmark–Norway directed his first attack against Holstein-Gottorp, a Swedish client state and long-time rival of Denmark; Sweden, along with the Maritime Powers of England and the Dutch Republic, were guarantors of its sovereignty by the Convention of Altona in 1689, which ended a previous conflict between the two.
+Hanover (Lüneburg), another ally of Holstein-Gottorp, would also assemble a relief-force.
 In March 1700, a Danish army laid siege to Tönning.
 Simultaneously, Augustus II's forces advanced through Swedish Livonia, captured Dünamünde and laid siege to Riga.

-Charles XII of Sweden first focused on attacking Denmark.
-The Swedish navy was able to outmaneuver the Danish Sound blockade and deploy an army near the Danish capital, Copenhagen.
-At the same time, a combined Anglo-Dutch fleet had also set course towards Denmark.
-Together with the Swedish fleet, they carried out a bombardment of Copenhagen from 20 to 26 July.
-This surprise move and pressure by the Maritime Powers (England and the Dutch Republic) forced Denmark–Norway to withdraw from the war in August 1700 according to the terms of the Peace of Travendal.
+Charles XII of Sweden first focused on Denmark.
+The Swedish navy was able to outmaneuver the Danish Sound blockade and, in conjunction with an Anglo-Dutch fleet, carried out a bombardment of Copenhagen from 20 to 26 July.
+This allowed Charles XII to land an army at Humlebæk near the Danish capital, Copenhagen, while a Swedish-Hanoverian force broke through the Danish defenses at Reinbek to relieve Tönning.
+The surprise move and pressure by the Maritime Powers forced Denmark–Norway to withdraw from the war in August 1700 according to the terms of the Peace of Travendal.

 Charles XII was now able to speedily deploy his army to the eastern coast of the Baltic Sea and face his remaining enemies: besides the army of Augustus II in Livonia, an army of Russian tsar Peter I was already on its way to invade Swedish Ingria, where it laid siege to Narva in October.
 In November, the Russian and Swedish armies met at the First Battle of Narva where the Russians suffered a crushing defeat.

-After the dissolution of the first coalition through the peace of Travendal and with the victory at Narva; the Swedish chancellor, Benedict Oxenstjerna, attempted to use the bidding for the favour of Sweden by France and the Maritime Powers (then on the eve of the War of the Spanish Succession) to end the war and make Charles an arbiter of Europe.
+After the dissolution of the first coalition through the peace of Travendal and with the victory at Narva, the Swedish chancellor, Benedict Oxenstjerna, attempted to use the bidding for the favour of Sweden by France and the Maritime Powers (then on the eve of the War of the Spanish Succession) to end the war and make Charles an arbiter of Europe.